We recently posted an article about ironing your sheets, where we mentioned adding essential oils to your steamer.

 Pure essential oils will not stain your bedding – which is a good reason to buy quality pure oils.

-With the exception of some darker and yellow-colored essential oils, most of them are safe to use, and will not stain or ruin your linens.
+With the exception of some darker and yellow-colored essential oils, for example, most of them are safe to use, and will not stain or ruin your linens.

 Oils that could stain include: